gitPyDeveloper/mySQL-Database/README.md

 sp_upd_ticker.sql :-
   The store procedure is used to create and update tickers.
 Only users with accessLevel 3 and above can create and update tickers.
   By defaults tickers are created with accessLevel 1.

+The database and store procedures are used in both of the web-services.
+SOAP - Tornado
+RESTful - Flask